polterguy/polterguy.github.io/tutorials/cryptography/index.md

 when combining RSA and AES, we end up with some real world use cases for cryptography.
 In the video below I illustrate how to combine both asymmetric and symmetric cryptography, with cryptographic _"signatures"_, that verifies that some message originated from a trusted party, and was not tampered with.
-And the use case is to transmit Hyperlambda from one client to some server, and have the server *securely* execute the specified Hyperlambda and return the result of the invocation.
+These are probably the slots you *should* use in real world examples, since they combine AES with RSA.

 <div style="position:relative; padding-bottom:56.25%; padding-top:30px; height:0; overflow:hidden;margin-top:4rem;margin-bottom:4rem;">
 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/d3wpmp7uSy8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>